-File REC-001-2016, folios 000093-000098 and 000178-000199.
+76 File REC-001-2016, folios 000093-000098 and 000178-000199.

-All estimations were controlled upon inclusion of binary variables where, in the market, generic drugs and branded generics simultaneously coexist; as well as where the laboratory (patentee) also has its generic version.
+77 All estimations were controlled upon inclusion of binary variables where, in the market, generic drugs and branded generics simultaneously coexist; as well as where the laboratory (patentee) also has its generic version.

-Estimations by Cofece with data in the file REC-001-2016, folios:000093-000098 and 000178-000199 The method of estimation assumes that the equations of the model are independent, and initially assumed that there is no endogeneity for the number of generic drugs.
+78 Estimations by Cofece with data in the file REC-001-2016, folios:000093-000098 and 000178-000199 The method of estimation assumes that the equations of the model are independent, and initially assumed that there is no endogeneity for the number of generic drugs.
 Nonetheless, the assumption somewhat relaxed.
 The number of medications, using as a tool the volume of private market, 24 months prior to the entry of each generic version.

-The number of periods (months) after entry of the first generic may vary for each drug.
+79 The number of periods (months) after entry of the first generic may vary for each drug.
 This is due to the fact that, for those medications that have lost their patent during the first years of the analyzed period, with respect to those that expired over the last year, has a large collection of observations.
-This fact may explain the scarce increase of original prices reflected by the model interpreted in the literature in the following manner: A greater number of presentations, prior to the entry of generics, may help the original laboratory to better position in the market - thereby restricting competition and entry of generics.
+This fact may explain the scarce increase of original prices reflected by the model.

-Following Regan (2008), any evidence that the price of the expired patent is increased, at the same time that the price of generics is reduced, suggests that the prices of the patent fails to react in the face of the entry of generics, and, thus, that the laboratory of the expired patent segments prices.
+80 Following Regan (2008), any evidence that the price of the expired patent is increased, at the same time that the price of generics is reduced, suggests that the prices of the patent fails to react in the face of the entry of generics, and, thus, that the laboratory of the expired patent segments prices.

-All estimators are statistically significant at yhe5%.
+81All estimators are statistically significant at yhe5%.